Belief Acquisition as Stochastic Filtering: A General Setting for Filtering

 \subsection{Factored Conditional Filtering}

-Since there are filtering applications where it is necessary to estimate parameters in situations for which the state space is high-dimensional, it is natural to put the two ideas of conditionalization and factorization together in one algorithm.
-For this setting, the transition and observation models are assumed to have particular forms depending on the choice of partition $\{ C_1, \ldots, C_p \}$; they are conditionalized versions of the transition and observation models from Section~\ref{sec:theory:factored}.
+Since there are filtering applications where it is necessary to estimate parameters in situations for which the state space is high-dimensional, it is natural to put the two ideas of conditioning and factorization together in one algorithm.
+For this setting, the transition and observation schemas are assumed to have particular forms depending on the choice of partition $\{ C_1, \ldots, C_p \}$; they are conditional versions of the transition and observation schemas from Section~\ref{sec:theory:factored}.